sprxv7/DatabaseFinalProject/README.md

 Description

   Our application maintains student records for DataBase University.
 On the front page, located at <link>, you will find a list of all the students that have graduated from this University.
-You will have the capabilities of adding new students along with their major and graduation date.
-There is also a button to edit a record that will take you to a new page to modify their name, major, and graduation years if needed.
-Lastly, from the front page, you will also have the option to search for certain students.
-Our search will take you to a new page where you can use different criteria to locate the student within Database University.
+The purpose of this

   ***